kangarko/docs/docs/bans/index.md

 ---
 title: Bans
 description: Bans documentation
-icon: fontawesome/solid/cube
+icon: fontawesome/solid/hammer
 hide:
   - toc
 ---

-# :fontawesome-solid-cube: Bans
+# :fontawesome-solid-hammer: Bans

 `Bans` is a complete punishment plugin that integrates with Velocity and BungeeCord.